 I was chilling in the yard when a cow came out of nowhere.

-That is this is how the world ends.
+That is, this is how the world ends.

-It's not gonna be the space aliens.
+It's not going to be the space aliens.

-You'll be sitting in Brooklyn, they'll come out of nowhere.
+You'll be sitting in Brooklyn.

-You'll be chilling in the yard, and the cow will come out of nowhere.
+You'll be chilling in the yard and the cow will come out of nowhere.

-And um I personally don't think it's any coincidence that this happened on the day that Barack Obama had a hamburger.
+And I personally don't think it's any coincidence that this happened on the day that Barack Obama had a hamburger.

-You know, you feel how do you think you would feel if you were a cow in the slaughterhouse and you don't get chosen for Barack Obama's hamburger.
+You know, you feel, how do you think you would feel if you were a cow in the slaughterhouse and you don't get chosen for Barack Obama's hamburger?

-Just I want to be your hamburger.
+Just, I want to be your hamburger.

-He's he's he's amazing, uh Obama.
+He's amazing, Obama.

-Dijon mustard, John Kerry couldn't get away with that stuff, but he makes it seem like just like a regular thing to do.
+Dijon mustard, John Kerry couldn't get away with that stuff, but he makes it seem just like a regular thing to do.

 But that's just an example of the way Obama is able to enlighten us.

-They they'd been up in Ottawa.
+They'd been up in Ottawa.

-They came down from uh Ottawa to Hyde Park and uh were hosted by the Roosevelts, and the Roosevelts served the royal family, the very first hot dog ever consumed by a member of the royal family.
+And the Roosevelts served the royal family the very first hot dog ever consumed by a member of the royal family.

-And there's audio of this and of Eleanor Roosevelt saying the the the uh servants are doing the hot dogs, and uh Eleanor Roosevelt says to King George the Sixth, and now, your Majesty, here is your hot dog.
+And there's audio of this and of Eleanor Roosevelt saying that the servants are doing the hot dogs.

 So Eleanor Roosevelt clearly isn't eating a lot of hot dogs.

-Uh she sounds far grander than the king.
+She sounds far grander than the king.

-And uh I had never heard this thing sound you think, wow, this is a time warp.
+And I had never heard this thing sound.

 It's 1939.